JUMP: a Framework for Organizations to Thrive in the Age of Disruption

-Rik Lagey, partner and word-of-mouth enabler at Ambassify explains that it is even possible to identify sub-tribes, and to finetune the messaging to each of these sub-tribes to make those messages more relevant.
+Rik Lagey, partner and word-of-mouth enabler at Ambassify, explains that it is even possible to identify sub-tribes and fine-tune the messaging to each of these sub-tribes to make those messages more relevant.
 He gives the example of the vegan market.
-Some vegans choose to be vegan to end the suffering of the animals, but for others, it is a matter of lifestyle, and for a third group it is a personal health matter.
+Some vegans choose to be vegan to end the suffering of the animals, but for others, it is a matter of lifestyle, and for a third group, it is a personal health matter.

-Just by explaining the reasons and communicating clearly makes the people more involved.
+Just by explaining the reasons and communicating makes the people more involved.
 And by explaining the reasons, it shows the company trusts that the people will handle that information responsibly, perhaps even come with suggestions or proposals to help.
-Lagey from Ambassify confirms that

-“there is a significant increase of employee engagement if there is a genuine effort to build a two-way communication strategy, between management and the employees.
+“There is a significant increase of employee engagement if there is a genuine effort to build a two-way communication strategy, between management and the employees.
 Then you see the involvement increases and that ideas start to come up from all over the organization, but then the company needs also to be open for co-creation and ideation.
 KBC Bank is an organization that gets this, and gets it right.”

 They actively look to increase a genuine two-way conversation with their people.
-For example, their CEO Johan Thijs, who was also recently named the eighth best performing CEO of 2018 by Harvard Business Review, has a monthly dinner with a number of his employees to have an informal catchup to know how they are doing, and to receive direct feedback from all over the organization.
+For example, their CEO Johan Thijs, who was also recently named the eighth best performing CEO of 2018 by Harvard Business Review, has a monthly dinner with a number of his employees to have an informal catch-up to know how they are doing and to receive direct feedback from all over the organization.

 "when KBC asked their people to announce across the networks that they launched WhatsApp for business, a first in their market, the people were proud to share this, resulting in a direct ROI of 100,000 Euro.”

 About the author

-Fascinated by the apparent ease by which some companies are able to drive and thrive in disruption while others become irrelevant, he recognised that the high performers shared similar patterns.
+Fascinated by the apparent ease by which some companies are able to drive and thrive in disruption while others become irrelevant, he recognized that the high performers shared similar patterns.
 Further research and interviews confirmed his findings, which you find in JUMP.